Updated: Oct 23

 Certified business valuators use comparable sales data (if available) and a variety of mathematical techniques (coupled with some assumptions) to value a company.
 In the current market, these types of valuations tend to be conservative but consistent between valuators.
 They are particularly useful for estate planning, divorces, and in instances where there is more than one shareholder in a company.

-Analysis of comparable sales are one part of a certified valuation.
-The “comp” data is typically provided to valuation databases by M&A advisors in exchange for access.
-Using internet searches, analysis of a recent list of comps used in a formal valuation, showed that of 36 comps listed, only seven were in the revenue range and only one was actually a comparable company.
-Accordingly, “comps” need to be considered with a great degree of skepticism and used only if they pass muster through a due diligence examination.
+Analysis of comparable sales is one part of any valuation.
+The “comp” data is typically provided to valuation databases by M&A advisors.
+Analysis of a recent list of comps used in a formal valuation, showed that of 36 comps listed, only seven were in the revenue range and only one was actually a comparable company.
+Accordingly, “comps” must be considered with a great degree of scruitiny and used only if they pass muster through a due diligence examination.

-Those of us in the M&A advisory business use “multiples” of historical earnings to describe the value of a company (and its future earnings).
+Those of us in the M&A advisory business use “multiples” of historical earnings to as an aid in determining the value of a company (and its future earnings).
 The multiple selected is based upon a number of variables including the type of industry, growth history, profitability, dependencies, projections, and value of fixed assets.
 One must understand that the inverse of a multiple is the expected return of investment.
 Accordingly, a 3X multiple infers a 33% ROI while a 7X multiple infers a 14% ROI.

-Aggressive stock/bond and REIT investments can yield a15% ROI.
-This type of investment has much lower risk than investing in a company.
+While aggressive stock/bond and REIT investments can yield a 15% ROI, these investments have a much lower risk than investing in a company.
 This is because the investment is liquid and marketable (can be sold within 24 hours), is not dependent upon specific clients or suppliers, and is not dependent on key employees.

 Investing in a privately held company is much riskier.
 It is not a liquid investment as it takes 9–12-months to sell.
 There is no open market of buyers, and there is a dependency on customers, suppliers, and key employees.
 Because of these factors, savvy investors in companies expect a high return on investment.